-Note: a backlog version will be shown under Roadmap, but not in a Timeline.
+Note: A backlog version will be shown under Roadmap, but not in a Gantt chart.
 If you want to display a sprint in a timeline, you can create a new work package, select a phase as a work package type, give it the same name as to a specific version (for example Sprint 1) and assign the same start and end date.

 Burndown charts are a helpful tool to visualize a sprint’s progress.
 With OpenProject, you can generate sprint and task burndown charts automatically.
 As a precondition, the sprint’s start and end date must be entered in the title and the information on story points is well maintained.

 The sprint burndown is calculated from the sum of estimated story points.
 If a user story is set to “closed“ (or another status which is defined as closed (see admin settings)), it counts for the burndown.

 The task burndown is calculated from the estimated number of hours necessary to complete a task.
 If a task is set to “closed“, the burndown is adjusted.

 The remaining story points per sprint are displayed in the chart.
 Optionally, the ideal burn-down can be displayed for reference.
 The ideal burndown assumes a linear completion of story points from the beginning to the end of a sprint.

 If you do not want to do without the real project pin board in your project management, OpenProject offers the option to print the user stories and tasks.